 The number of COVID-19 notifications, hospitalisations and deaths to date are all significantly higher than reported in the same period in 2021.
-Vaccination has been highest among those 16 years or older (Table 2).
-The majority of notifications have been reported in those aged 5 to 39 years (Figure 12).
+Vaccination has been highest among those aged 16 years or older (Table 2).
+The majority of notifications have been reported in those aged less than 35 years (Figure 12).